ociu/sphinx-traceability-extension/README.rst

     .. item-list:: All software requirements
         :filter: SWRQT
+        :nocaptions:

 where *SWRQT* (*filter* argument) can be replace by any python regular expression.
 Documentation items matching their ID to the given regular expression end up in the list.

+By default the caption for every item in the list is shown.
+By providing the *nocaptions* flag, the caption can be omitted.
+This gives a smaller list, but also less details.

 .. _traceability_usage_item_matrix: